Aquafina-water-bottle/jp-mining-note/wiki/Usage.md

     - and is completely un-true for people who are reviewing in order of frequency

 - currently no way to order it in anything other than add date

+- has entire section within the [options file](usage#options)
+- see `_jpmn-options.js` for more details
+- available options include changing the number of words shown per category + the query itself

 ## Word Pitch
 The colors and what the lines mean are all described in the